-Regular attendance is essential if a student is to make use of the educational opportunities the school offers.
-Regular attendance develops dependability and responsibility in the student and contributes to his/her academic achievement.
-Parents of students, or those having legal custody or control of such students, have the responsibility for their children's regular school attendance.
-The school shall determine the validity of an absence.
+Regular school attendance is essential if students are to benefit from the educational opportunities the school offers.
+Regular attendance helps develop dependability and responsibility and contributes to academic achievement.
+Parents, guardians and those with legal custody or control of a student are responsible for that child's regular attendance at school.